We combine sophisticated, systematic analysis with the forward-looking insights of our investment experts

 - Dynamic risk targeting for the overall portfolio

 A key part of our multi asset risk management process is deciding how much risk to take on.
-Both systematic and qualitative inputs are used to determine whether to run the portfolio at full risk, to tactically de-lever or to implement specific hedging strategies.
+We use both systematic and qualitative inputs to determine whether to run our portfolios at full risk or to implement hedging strategies.

-For example, around scheduled events such as central bank meetings or political events, we aim to ‘de-risk’ our portfolios if we believe markets are underestimating the probability of a negative outcome.
-We are able to quickly re-leverage the portfolio following the event to benefit from the market’s reaction.
-This type of event is challenging to capture systematically, especially where this is no precedent, so we rely on the judgement and experience of our team.
+For example, around scheduled events such as central bank meetings, we aim to ‘de-risk’ our portfolios if we believe markets are underestimating the likelihood of a negative outcome.
+We are able to quickly re-leverage the portfolios following the event to benefit from the market’s reaction.
+This type of event is challenging to capture systematically, so we rely on the judgement and experience of our team.

-As an illustration, we anticipated a high likelihood of volatility around the Brexit referendum and deteriorating risk/reward for market beta exposure.
-We therefore reduced our risk exposure by raising our cash position ahead of the vote.
+As an illustration, we anticipated a high likelihood of market volatility around the Brexit referendum.
+We therefore reduced risk by raising our cash position ahead of the vote.
 We also purchased some call options on European indices, which would generate performance in a positive market environment.

 - Understanding risk across and within asset classes

-We also combine systematic and discretionary analysis when assessing relative value across and within asset classes.
-Our macro risk-based asset allocation is primarily determined through a systematic process but we also closely monitor market risk using discretionary, qualitative techniques.
+We also use collaborative intelligence when assessing relative value across and within asset classes.
+Our macro risk-based asset allocation is primarily determined through a systematic process, but we also closely monitor market risk using qualitative techniques.
 For example, we evaluate current pricing to help avoid tail risk mispricing and monitor market positioning to identify overcrowding.
-We also closely watch monetary policy to anticipate correlation shocks and track cross-asset correlations to help highlight valuation concerns.
-We have developed a number of tools to structure these qualitative assessments:
+We have developed a number of tools to structure our qualitative assessments: